 Spending at least £500 will give you the best chance of buying a good tumble dryer.
 More than two thirds of the tumble dryers we’ve reviewed that cost more than £500 are Best Buys, with many scoring very highly for how well they dry clothes and how well their condenser unit works.

 The most expensive tumble dryers all use heat pump technology which makes them more energy-efficient.
-Our tests have shown that paying a little more up front for a heat pump dryer will save you on average around £48 a year on energy costs.
+Our tests have shown that paying a little more up front for a heat pump dryer will save you around £48 a year, on average, on energy costs.

 Our testing shows that in general, the more you spend on a tumble dryer, the more likely it is to be a top performer.
-However, that doesn't mean you can't pick up a bargain Best Buy – we've found great dryers from just over £150.
+However, that doesn't mean you can't pick up a bargain Best Buy – we've found great dryers that cost just over £150.